Do graduate courses count?

 I qualify for an FTIC excess hours fee refund.
 When will I receive my refund?

-Do I need to apply to be eligible for the double major or dual degree excess hours fee refund?
+Do I need to apply for the double major or dual degree excess hours fee refund?

-Do I need to apply to be eligible for the FTIC excess hours fee refund?
+Do I need to apply for the FTIC excess hours fee refund?

 I do not see my future term enrollment in my excess hours counter.
 When will my future term enrollment be added to my excess hours counter?